 10:24-10:26 PM- Lindsey reported an odd blip in her phone as if somebody touched the screen( all phones were in airplane mode to prevent disturbance)

-10:29 PM Loud thumps reported again in Parlor by a music box.
+10:29 PM Loud thumps were reported again in the Parlor by a music box.

-10:44 PM- Another thump reported by the music box by various investigators.
+10:44 PM- Another thump was reported by the music box by various investigators.

 Also to note, Becky’s camera shut off randomly in the parlor room after our EVP session.